PKU-Alignment/omnisafe/omnisafe/algorithms/on_policy/README.md

     padding: 2px;">SafetySwimmerVelocity-v4</div>
 </center>

 ## Experiment Analysis

 ### Hyperparameters

+#### First-Order Methods Specific Hyperparameters

+**We are continuously improving performance for first-order algorithms and finding better hyperparameters and will release an ultimate version as soon as possible.
+Meanwhile, we are happy to receive any advice from users, feel free for opening PRs or issues.**

-#### Second Order Methods Specific Hyperparameters
+#### Second-Order Methods Specific Hyperparameters

 - ``algo_cfgs:kl_early_stop``: Whether to use early stop for KL divergence.
-In the second order methods, we use line search to find the proper step size.
+In the second-order methods, we use line search to find the proper step size.
 If the KL divergence is too large, we will stop the line search and use the previous step size.
 So we always set this hyperparameter to ``False``.

 - ``model_cfgs:actor:lr``: The learning rate of the actor network.
-The second order methods use the actor network update the policy by directly setting the parameters of the policy network.
+The second-order methods use the actor network update the policy by directly setting the parameters of the policy network.
 So we do not need to set the learning rate of the policy network, which is set to ``None``.

 ### Some Hints